-Most of the Wellington region will come under a sprinkler ban from midnight Friday 12 February 2021 following high water usage and falling river levels.
+Most of the Wellington region is under a sprinkler ban following high water usage and falling river levels.
+This came into effect on 21 January 2022.
+The whole region is currently under Level 2 restrictions.

-Over the last week water usage has consistently exceeded the maximum daily water use target of 170 million litres.
-Use of residential sprinkler and irrigation systems will be forbidden.
-Hand watering methods will be allowed.
+Water usage has consistently exceeded the maximum daily water use target of 170 million litres.
+Use of residential sprinkler and irrigation systems is not allowed, but hand-held watering is.

 👉 Only hand held watering devices can be used outdoors